onlinedi-vision/od-client/README.md

 ### Troubleshooting
 1. "Failed to create GBM buffer of size 945x1044: Invalid argument".
-If you have and nVidia graphics card and use prime offloading you should be able to fix this by setting the __NV_PRIME_RENDER_OFFLOAD environment variable to 1 every time you run the app:
+If you have an nVidia graphics card and use prime offloading you should be able to fix this by setting the __NV_PRIME_RENDER_OFFLOAD environment variable to 1 every time you run the app:
 ```sh
 $ __NV_PRIME_RENDER_OFFLOAD=1 division-client
 ```